 The biscuits and gravy are a favorite and will satisfy your taste buds.
 At the base are halved biscuits overflowing with gravy made from the house-made sausage.
 Chili flakes in the sauce complement the dish with just a hint of heat and finally chopped chives add a punch of color.

 Another favorite was the maple bacon, “Pop-Tart.”
 Starting with a light and flaky strudel-like crust, the “Pop-Tart” was filled with a savory bacon jam, then frosted with a maple syrup-infused icing.
 Then it’s sprinkled with salty bits of bacon.
 This pastry alone is worth traveling to Bismarck; however, this pastry changes flavor constantly, so you won’t know for sure which kind will be on the menu on any given day.

 Ornate crystal chandeliers on each side of the entry emphasize the restaurant’s art deco design.
 The blue-gray walls with up-lit scones have large-framed mirrors reflecting the light to create a bright atmosphere.
 The hardwood floors appear to be original.
 The crown molding trims the ceiling’s white art deco-style tiles.
 Chef Miller’s childhood family photos adorn the walls.
-If you’re looking for a great place for a pastry-infused meal, this might be the best Bismarck restaurant.
+If you’re looking for a great place for a pastry-infused meal, this might be the best among Bismarck restaurants.

 - It’s a good idea to make reservations.